I am the Photographer for you if…

 To help you decide, here’s a breakdown of just how much I can squeeze in for the given hours included in each of my packages:

-- Storyteller I Package: This offers 6 hours of continuous coverage on the day.
+- Novella Package: This offers 6 hours of continuous coverage on the day by myself and second shooter.
 Provided everything is happening all at one venue, this offers enough time to capture: dressing and styled detail photos of each partner, chapel and reception decor, the ceremony, family & group photos, couples & individual photos and key moments of your reception provided they are scheduled close together at the beginning of your reception.

-- Storyteller II Package: This offers 8 hours of continuous coverage on the day.
+- Poetry Package: This offers 8 hours of continuous coverage on the day by myself and second shooter.
 This offers enough time to capture: dressing and styled detail photos of each partner, chapel and reception decor, an optional per-ceremony first look, the ceremony, family & group photos, couples & individual photos and key moments of your reception provided they are scheduled close together at the beginning of your reception.

 Also remember that there are a myriad of other factors that can affect the time you need on the day, namely: having a large number of bridesmaids and groomsmen, having key people getting ready at different venues, and the ever present possibility that something may go wrong on the day.